-Purpose: This program is designed to provide the first two years of a degree in engineering scince with particular emphasis on the University of Virginia School of Engineering and Applied Science PRODUCED in Virginia intitiative.
+Length: Four-semester (two-year) program Purpose: This program is designed to provide the first two years of a degree in engineering science with particular emphasis on the University of Virginia School of Engineering and Applied Science PRODUCED in Virginia intitiative.
 Students who are planning to transfer into other engineering programs at the University of Virginia or other four-year institutions are urged to acquaint themselves with the requirements of the major department in the college or university to which transfer is contemplated and to consult with their counselor or advisor at Wytheville Community College in planning their program.

 Course Number Course Title Lect.
 Hrs.
 Lab Hrs.
 Course Cr.

-First Seme
+First Seme ster

 CHM 111 College Chemistry I 3 3 4

 ENG 111 College Composition I 3 0 3

 HIS 101 History of Western

 Civilization I 3 0 3

 or

 HIS 121 U.S. History I

 MTH 173 Calculus with Analytic

 Geometry I 5 0 5

 MTH 177 Introductory Linear Algebra 2 0 2

-SDV 100 College Success Skills 1 $\frac{0}{3}$ 1
+SDV 100 College Success Skills 1 0 1

 Suggested Credits & Hours for Semester 17 3 18

-Second Set mester
+Second Ser nester

 CST 110 Intro. to Speech

 Communication 3 0 3

 EGR 120 Introduction to Engineering 1 0 1

 EGR 140 Engineering

 Mathematics -Statics 3 0 3

 ENG 112 College Composition II 3 0 3

 HIS 102 History of Western

 Civilization II 3 0 0

 or

 HIS 122 U.S. History II

 MTH 174 Calculus with Analytic

 Geometry II 5 0 5

 Suggested Credits & Hours for Semester 18 0 18

 Third Sem ester

 EGR 245 Engineering Mechanics -

 Dynamics 3 0 3

-HUM^1 Humanities Elective 3 0 3
+$HUM^{1}$ Humanities Elective 3 0 3

 MTH 277 Vector Calculus 4 0 4

-PED^2 Physical Education Elective 0 2-3 1
+$PED^2$ Physical Education Elective 0 2-3 1

-University Physics I
+PHY 241 University Physics I 3 3 4